1990 Bijnor riot

-In October 1990, there was a major communal riot in Bijnor, a town in the state of Uttar Pradesh, India.
+In October 1990, a major communal riot took place in Bijnor, a town in the state of Uttar Pradesh, India.
 Stemming from a celebratory procession by local Hindu groups, it was the most destructive riot in the wake of concurrent Hindu nationalist campaigns, which eventually led to the demolition of Babri Masjid.
 The riots were also characterized by phases of passive and active complicity of the state machinery.

-Official estimates put the death-toll at 87; unofficially, the count varies from around 200 to 300 with most of the dead being Muslims.
+Official estimates put the death toll at 87; unofficially, the count varies from around 200 to 300 with most of the dead being Muslims.

 Background

 Amrita Basu et al. notes that there was a near-total absence of any communal riots at Bijnor before 1988.
-A few distinct events manifested across the politico-religious sphere in the following years, that led to the gradual build-up of animosity and did serve as a precursor to the riots.
+A few distinct events manifested across the politico-religious sphere in the following years, that led to the gradual build-up of animosity and served as a precursor to the riots.

 Municipal elections

 In the 1988 municipal elections, a Muslim lawyer - Zafar Khan, from BSP was elected as the chair, having defeated Sandip Lal, a fellow Hindu contender from BSP, who was also backed by BJP.
-Effectively, it was more of a religious fight than political.
+Effectively, it was more of a religious fight than a political once.
 Notwithstanding the demographic skew against Hindus, Lal was poorly educated and corrupt (contra Khan) and his history of switching political allegiances drastically hampered his chances; the election also saw a lower voter turnout among Hindus.

-Soon enough, the elected Hindus in the council (most of whom were prominent faces of communal outfits) accused Khan of being partisan in the distribution of funds and appointments at key posts including Vice Chairman, which was traditionally allotted to opposition.
-The claims of fund misuse and partisan appointments have been since located to be entirely unfounded; a Muslim was illegally installed as the Vice Chairman, in absence of Khan, via a conspiracy hatched by the Hindu councilors.
+Soon enough, the elected Hindus in the council (most of whom were prominent faces of communal outfits) accused Khan of being partisan in the distribution of funds and appointments at key posts including Vice Chairman, which was traditionally allotted to the opposition.
+The claims of fund misuse and partisan appointments have since been located to be entirely unfounded; a Muslim was illegally installed as the Vice Chairman, in absence of Khan, via a conspiracy hatched by the Hindu councilors.

-Along while, there were multiple attempts to bring a no-confidence motion against Khan esp by weaponizing the nominated members, but none managed to succeed esp that he was close to Mulayam Yadav, the then-chief minister from BSP (who changed nominated members at will).
+Along while, there were multiple attempts to bring a no-confidence motion against Khan especially by weaponizing the nominated members, but none managed to succeed especially that he was close to Mulayam Yadav, the then-chief minister from BSP (who changed nominated members at will).
 The last such attempt was in June 1990.